 Grey Lynn School Project

-Grey Lynn School Project: Starting from scratch
+Grey Lynn School Project:

 With a predicted roll growth in the Western Bays area, a new building was designed for Grey Lynn School’s administration and library block, classrooms and gymnasium.
 The building was to be completed in stages.
 With the design constructed on sloping ground, PENZL Architects designed a 2-3 storey block consisting of the school gymnasium across one storey, the administration and part of the classrooms as two storeys, and the remaining classrooms across three storeys.